rails/rails/guides/source/caching_with_rails.md

   All available products:
 <% end %>
 ```
-You can also use an `ActiveRecord` model as the cache key:
+You can also use an Active Record model as the cache key:

 ```ruby
 <% Product.all.each do |p| %>